Local Calabi-Yau manifolds of type \tilde{A} via SYZ mirror symmetry: Toric Calabi--Yau manifolds of infinite-type and symmetries

 \section{Toric Calabi--Yau manifolds of infinite-type and symmetries}

+We shall make the Calabi-Yau geometry of type $\tilde{A}$ explicit by constructing it as a quotient of toric Calabi--Yau manifolds of infinite-type.
 Toric Calabi--Yau geometries discussed in most existing literature are of finite-type, namely they have only finitely many toric coordinate charts.
 Indeed the SYZ construction in \cite{CLL,CCLT} has natural generalizations to the toric Calabi--Yau manifolds of infinite-type (Definition \ref{def: infinite-type}).

-In this section we build the foundations for toric manifolds of infinite-type, preparing for the next section where we extend the techniques in \cite{CLL,CCLT} to construct and compute the SYZ mirrors of infinite-type and their quotients by toric symmetries.
+In this section we build the foundations for the toric manifolds of infinite-type, preparing for the next section where we extend the techniques in \cite{CLL,CCLT} to construct the SYZ mirrors of infinite-type and their quotients by toric symmetries.
+Some parts of this section may appear to be technical.
+The readers may want to skim over this section and quickly move to Section \ref{section: Calabi--Yau} for the local CY geometry of type $\tilde{A}$.

 There are several subtle points compared with toric geometries of finite-type.
 First, there is a convergence issue for defining a toric K\"ahler metric.
 Indeed the toric K\"ahler metric is well-defined only in a neighborhood of the toric divisors.
 Thus more precisely the SYZ mirror is constructed for this neighborhood rather than the whole space.
-Second, the K\"ahler moduli is of $\infty$-dimensions since there are infinitely many linearly independent toric curve classes.
+Second, the K\"ahler moduli space is of $\infty$-dimensions since there are infinitely many linearly independent toric curve classes.
 Third, as we shall see in Section \ref{section: SYZ mirror}, there are infinitely many terms in the equation of the SYZ mirror, since there are infinitely many toric divisors.
 We thus need to carefully make sense of the SYZ mirrors by working over rings of formal Laurent series.